noisemix/noisemix/README.md

 The sentence-level perturbations are:
 `remove_space` and `flip_words`

-Each of the perturbation can be enabled/disabled, repeated multiple times per line and frequency
+Each of the perturbation can be enabled/disabled, repeated multiple times per line and frequency.

+Some perturbations are specific to certain languages, groups of languages or alphabets.

 #### Supported data formats